miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

 ##### TROUBLESHOOTING

 On my Ubuntu 20.04 box, I had libncurses6 packages installed by default.
-I also use CUDA 11.0 (as that works well with Tensorflow).
+I also use CUDA 11.0 (as that currently works well with Tensorflow).
 However, initially I wasn't able to get `cuda-gdb` to run because of it's dependencies:

 	aaron@blade:~$ ldd `which cuda-gdb`